Retina

 the macula, is the key to preserving vision.

-Develops after eye disease, trauma, or retinal treatment.
+Develops after prior eye disease, inflammation, trauma, eye surgery or retinal treatment.

 Retinal tear

-A small tear or hole in the retina, the neural tissue inside the eye;
+A retinal tear is a small break or hole in the retina — the neural tissue inside

-left untreated it can progress to retinal detachment.
+Left untreated it can progress to retinal detachment, so early detection matters.